deepakajaylinux/kevellphara/docs/source/phpcodebeautifier.rst

 Help command
 ------------------------

 The help command leads the users regarding the purpose and as well as about the options that are included in the PhpCodeBeautifier modules.
-The help command lists out the alternative parameters of System detection under Cleopatra module.
+The help command lists out the alternative parameters of php code under Cleopatra module.
 It also describes the syntax for installing the user’s code beautifier.
 The help command for PhpCodeBeautifier is shown below.

 .. code-block:: bash

 		cleopatra PHPCodeBeautifier help

 The syntax for the help command non case sensitive which adds an advantage for this module.
 The following screenshot visualize the user about the help command under the syntax for the help command non case sensitive which adds an advantage for this module.
-The following screenshot visualize the user about the help command under system detection.
+The following screenshot visualize the user about the help command under php code.

 .. code-block:: bash